HomeDing/HomeDing/examples/DevDing/README.md

 ## Diag Element

-This is an element that registers itself at system startup and sends some diagnostic output to the Serial Console:
+This is an element that registers itself at system startup and sends some diagnostic output to the Serial Console upon request:
 * Reset Reason
 * free heap memory
 * i2c bus configuration